BernardQuatermass/exim-wiki/starttls-everywhere.md

 Server side:
 If your servers meets all the requirements, you can ask the EFF to add your domains to the policy file they distribute.
 ---
 Currently the policy file is fairly small; 37kB of JSON.
-The obvious way of using it for Exim would be to pull it apart using some putative JSON utility into a set of flat files suitable for Exim lookups.
+The obvious way of using it for Exim (client side) would be to pull it apart using some putative JSON utility into a set of flat files suitable for Exim lookups.
 I've not done that yet.

 What I have done is add (for a future Exim version, probably 4.93) a JSON lookup expansion for Exim.
 Here's how it can be used to impliment starttls-everywhere directly against the downloaded JSON policy file: